mdbergmann/cl-gserver/README.md

 - the lparallel dependency was removed to reduce dependencies.
 However, the cons-queue of lparallel is very fast (used for unbounded message queue) so an additional 'sento-high-speed-queue' asdf system has been added to bring back the lparallel cons-queue if performance is critical.
 It brings an additional 10%-30% boost.

+- 'utils' package has been split to 'timeutils' for i.e. ask-timeout condition, and 'miscutils' for i.e. filter function.

 ### Version history

 **Version 3.0.0 (1.2.2023):** New major version.
 See migration guide if you have are migrating from version 2.